-- 1. PSYC 1101, Introduction to Psychology, is the prerequisite or co-requisite to most 2000-level and above Psychology courses.
-Some courses also have additional prerequisites. - 2.
+- PSYC 1101, Introduction to Psychology, is the prerequisite or co-requisite to other Psychology courses.
+Some courses also have additional prerequisites.
+This course should be taken first. - 2.
 Since the program faculty views psychology as a research-based discipline, these courses provide the foundation for much of the upper-level coursework.
-It is strongly recommended that the student complete PSYC 2298 and PSYC 2299 as soon as possible after beginning the major. - 3.
-Students may take either PSYC 3302 or PSYC 3358-but not both-in order to satisfy this requirement.
-If a student takes both, then one (1) course counts toward the 12 hours of major electives. - 4.
-PSYC 4480 will be offered once per year during the Interim term and will involve advanced study of a specialized topic.
-Topics will vary from year to year.
+It is strongly recommended that the student complete PSYC 2298 and PSYC 2299 as soon as possible after beginning the major.
+We suggest that 2200 is taken sometime after 2298 but before Senior Capstone.